DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

 task_obj = tasks.first() # Another way to get a task object from a queryset, This particular method get the first row from the database

 task_obj.completed = True # Set the completed field to True task_obj.save() # Update all the changes that we have made into the database.
-In our case it updates the completed field to True
+In our case, it updates the completed field to True
 # Django is not intelligent enough to understand that we have only changed the completed value, So instead it updates all the values with what it knows last, This is one of the reasons why the update method that we looked at earlier is better.
 task_obj.user # This will return the user object that is associated with the task object, This object can again be manipulated and saved.
 ```

 ### Summary

 Django has a very powerful ORM, almost everything you will ever need to do with data can be performed through the ORM, Learning the ORM and what it can do is a great way to learn the framework.
-I reccomend everyone to go through the [official documentation](https://docs.djangoproject.com/en/4.0/ref/models/querysets/) to get a clear and consice idea on what the ORM is what its capabilites are.
+I recommend everyone to go through the [official documentation](https://docs.djangoproject.com/en/4.0/ref/models/querysets/) to get a clear and concise idea of what the ORM is what its capabilities are.